 During taxi-in, the “RV grin” is usually going full blast.
 On both occupants – we find the RVs just as fun to take you flying in today as they were the first time.
 The whole flight lasts about fifteen minutes, but these fifteen minutes have completely changed a lot of lives.

-The factory demo rides are provided at no cost for our two-place airplanes (RV-7A/9A/12iS/14/14A).
-A modest $50 deposit is needed to demo the four-place RV-10).
-That deposit will be applied in full as a discount on your RV-10 kit at time of purchase.
+The factory demo rides are provided at no cost to prospective builders.
 Many people order their kits right after their demo flight, before they even leave the factory!

 Fair warning: Many of our loyal and happy customers refer to a demo flight at Van’s as the “$50,000 free ride!”
 (Okay, so maybe we haven’t fully factored inflation into that statement, but you get the idea!)

 Demo flights are conducted weather and time permitting.
 Because weather and aircraft mechanical concerns are critical to our operations, we cannot ever guarantee a flight will be available until the time of the flight.
 While many of our aircraft are aerobatic-capable, no aerobatic maneuvers are performed during our demo flights.
 Factory tours begin twice daily at 9:30 AM and 1:30 PM, Monday through Friday, scheduled holidays excluded.
 Van’s Aircraft gladly offers a demonstration ride to a potential customer who meets the following qualifications.